 La Sabana Metropolitan Park is a breathtaking urban green space that sprawls for 72 acres.
 It is the perfect place to unwind away from the capital’s hectic traffic.

 San Jose is also a great starting destination for day trips in the wider region.
 Coffee plantations, historical cities and volcanos can be visited within an hour's drive from the main city center.
-Read more about places to visit in our travel guide, Best Day Trips from San Jose.

 If you truly want to soak up the vibrant ambient of the Costa Rican capital, head over to the Barrio Amon, an area nestled north of Plaza Espana.
 In this historic neighborhood, you will have an opportunity to see picturesque mansions in various architectural styles, some of which in recent years have been converted into boutique shops, restaurants and hotels.